28 cm without the buckle.

 The other seatbelt NATO has the same hardware but it’s black with orange.
 It’s made for watches with orange accents like the Dan Henry 1970.
 This one won’t fit though because the DH has a lug width of 22mm and this one is 18mm wide.

 The ballistic nylon strap has black and blue stripes and looks good on a variety of watches.
-Both black and blue are darker colors so it creates a nice contract with a light dial.
+Both black and blue are darker colors so it creates a nice contrast with a light dial.

 I paired it with my Nodus Retrospect II which has a silver dial.
 The black and blue stripes also match the black bezel and the blue second hand.